larryhastings/big/README.md

 g.add('A', 'Q')
 ```

-First this code creates a graph `g` with a classic "diamond"
+First this creates a graph `g` with a classic "diamond"
 dependency pattern.
 Then it creates a new view `v`, and gets
 the currently "ready" nodes, which consists just of the node
 `'A'`.
 Finally it adds a new dependency: `'A'` depends on `'Q'`.